 - If you notice a repeated grammatical error, such as a double negative, incorrect subject-verb agreement, etc., make a note to cover that area later during a language arts lesson.

-- If your student has many details to remember, such as difficult names, dates, or places, again, it may be helpful make a list of those things on a white board before the narration.
+- If your student has many details to remember, such as difficult names, dates, or places, again, it may be helpful to make a list of those things on a whiteboard before the narration.

 Fortunately, there are other forms of narration other than oral ones as your kids get older and more experienced with narration.
 Although it is always best to begin with oral narrations for the younger children.
-But feel free to have a younger student draw a picture illustrating what was just read rather than do an oral narration.
+But feel free to have a younger student draw a picture illustrating what he just read or heard rather than do an oral narration.

 Narrations over Art and Music

 Narration is such a powerful teaching tool that I hope you’ll give it a try!
-It’s never too late to start!
+It’s never too late to start.
 Just remember to begin slowly with short, simple passages.
-After a few months of regular practice you’ll be amazed at your students’ recall!
+After a few months of regular practice, your students’ recall could amaze you!

 If you’d like to start or you’ve been narrating a while, how’s it working for you?
 Tell me in the comments!